BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Additionally, Bruno Mars may be capable of belts up to C5-D5 using the voice of his chest.
 His lowest note might be around F#2-G#2.
 Moreover, he could belt higher than Bb4.

 Bruno Mars seems to be using his upper register while mixing it with the voice of his chest.
 He does this to avoid sounding light and airy like a falsetto.
-He might be lowering his voice box intentionally to sound more grounded because Bruno Mars voice is naturally high and light.
+He might be lowering bruno mars voice box intentionally to sound more grounded because Bruno Mars’s head voice is naturally high and light.

 Bruno Mars’s Journey To Become A Famous Singer